muneebali500/finance-tracker/README.md

-# Finance Tracker Aapp
+# Finance Tracker Aapp - Desktop View Only

 ## Introduction

 This is a Frontend Development project Designed and Developed by me using HTML, CSS and mostly JavaScript.
 I have created this project to practice and showcase my Frontend skills.
-The project is about calculating income, expense and the remaining budget for the month.
+The project is about calculating  the income, the expense and the remaining budget for the month.
+This is a Desktop based application and is not compatible for mobile viewers.

 [Link to Live Project](https://muneebali500.github.io/finance-tracker/)